BrilliantPlugins/wp-geometa/README.md

 ### WordPress
 Still determining the minimum WordPress version number.

-We are using the WP_Comment_Query *meta_query* argument which arrived in WordPress 3.5.
+We are using the meta_query parameters of get_terms which was introduced in WordPress 4.4.

 ### MySQL
 WP_GeoMeta requires MySQL 5.4, but spatial support was pretty weak before version